walakaka77/the-wriggley-farm/_posts/design/2024-08-07-best-species-vermicomposting.md

 Red Wigglers, or Eisenia fetida, are among the most popular worms for composting, and for good reason.
 They’re renowned for their efficiency in breaking down organic matter and their adaptability to a variety of composting environments.

+Check out our guide on [what to feed your worms](/vermicomposting/what-do-worms-eat/) for an optimal worm farm set-up!

 ![Red wrigglers](/images/Eisenia fetida (Red Wigglers).png)

 * **Common Name:** Red Wigglers